 The Goal of The RAFT

-One important gap in the toolbox of Virginia’s localities is an easy and accessible way to define and measure a locality’s resilience.
+A critical gap in Virginia is an easy and accessible way to define and measure community resilience.
 The RAFT attempts to fill this gap.
-While it draws ideas for indicators from many other resilience and sustainability report cards to create a scorecard covering environmental, economic, and social resilience, The RAFT does not rely on a locality’s ability to conduct a self-assessment but instead offers the opportunity for an independent, objective assessment.
+While it draws ideas for indicators from many other resilience and sustainability report cards to cover environmental, economic, and social resilience, The RAFT does not rely on a community's ability to conduct a self-assessment but instead offers the opportunity for an independent, objective assessment.